Z-80 SoftCard: Overview

-Released on April 2, 1980 as Microsoft's first hardware product, the Z-80 SoftCard is an Apple II processor card that enables the Apple II to run CP/M, an operating system from Digital Research.
-This gives Apple II users access to many more business applications, including compilers and interpreters for several high-level languages.
+Released on April 2, 1980 as Microsoft's first hardware product, the Z-80 SoftCard is an Apple II processor card that enables the Apple II to run Digital Research's CP/M operating system.
+Although the computer in the 1980s already had among the largest software libraries, the card gives users access to WordStar and many more business applications, including compilers and interpreters for several high-level languages.
 CP/M, one of the earliest cross-platform operating systems, is easily adaptable to a wide range of auxiliary chips and peripheral hardware, but it requires an Intel 8080-compatible CPU, which the Zilog Z80 is, but which the Apple's CPU, the MOS Technology 6502, is not.

 The SoftCard has a Zilog Z80 CPU plus some 74LS00 series TTL chips to adapt that processor's bus to the Apple bus.
-As CP/M requires contiguous freely usable RAM from address zero - which the Apple II does not have, since its own 6502 CPU's call stack and zero page and its text mode screen memory cannot be outside the lowest 4 KiB of RAM - addresses are translated in order to move reserved-RAM and non-RAM areas to the top of memory.
-The card was bundled with CP/M and the Microsoft BASIC programming language.
+As CP/M requires contiguous freely usable RAM from address zero—which the Apple II does not have, since its own 6502 CPU's call stack and zero page and its text mode screen memory cannot be outside the lowest 4 KiB of RAM—addresses are translated in order to move reserved-RAM and non-RAM areas to the top of memory.
+The circuity is otherwise very simple, and uses little power.
+Microsoft recommended putting the card in slot seven; if available, it uses 80-column cards such as Videx or Sup'R'Terminal.
+SoftCard was bundled with CP/M and the Microsoft BASIC programming language.
+CP/M uses the Apple II disk format; users must convert data on non-Apple disks to the Apple format, or transmit it by cable from another CP/M system.